parca-dev/docs/docs/storage.md

 | 3    | `{__name__="profile_cpu_nanoseconds",job="parca"}`        |
 | 4    | `{__name__="profile_cpu_nanoseconds",job="thanos-query"}` |

-The inverted index (postings) gets these the individual labels passed an stores them in a data structure like this `map[string]map[string]Bitmap`.
-The first map has the label name as key and the second map the label value.
-The bitmap stores all the series IDs for that given label set, for this example we'll imagine this as an array of `uint64`.
+The inverted index (postings) gets these individual labels passed and stores them in a data structure like this `map[string]map[string]Bitmap`.
+The first map has the label name as the key, and the second map the label value.
+The bitmap stores all the series IDs for that given label set.
+For this example, we'll imagine this as an array of `uint64`.

 The following is what the index would look like for the example above: